Nav2510/ngx-form-lib/projects/ngx-form-lib/README.md

 **Build dynamic form in Angular, easy and fast.**

-This project let you create different angular forms with all the features of angular reactive by providing basic class configuration.
-It user angular materials under the hook taking advantage of material themes.
+This package simplifies Angular form creation with full Angular reactive capabilities by offering a straightforward class configuration.
+It leverages Angular Material, utilizing material themes for enhanced functionality.

 ## Homepage